jmigpin/editor/README.md

     	output version and exit
   -wraplinerune int
-    	code for wrap line rune, can be set to zero (default 8592)
+    	code for wrap line rune, can be set to zero (default 8592) -zipsessionsfile
+    	Save sessions in a zip.
+Useful for 100+ sessions.
+Does not delete the plain file.
+Beware that the file might not be easily editable as in a plain file.
 ```
 <!--__usageSectionEnd__-->